XetorShin05/SCRIPTING/README.md

 - Story Arc Engine (SAE) - Yi1i1i
 - Narrative Guidance Overhaul - Purplejump
 - Paragraph-Fix - Eliterose
 - Gender Inflection + Symbol Swap - Blå Øjne
+- ReputeX Engine - MillennialJesus (10/08/2025)

 I tweaked it a little.
 I’m not great at coding, and my English isn’t that good either.
 I just tried to put everything together to make it easier to use.